Alan-w92/Data-Market-Place-Lab-Guide/workshops/workshop-template/LabGuide200.md

 ![](./images/200/lab200-18.png)

 -   Create the APEX Instance Administration user and set the password.
+(Note: Copy and pasting this may result in a quotation mark format change which will cause errors.)

 	```
 	begin